 Active-duty service members and their families are eligible for TRICARE Prime, the core military health care benefit offering the most affordable, comprehensive coverage.
 It's essentially free health care — no out-of-pocket costs for any type of care as long as care is received from the "primary care manager" or with a referral.

-Other plans, such as TRICARE Standard and Extra, come at a cost and are available to family members who might wish (or need) to see health care providers outside the military network.
+Other plans, such as TRICARE Select, come at a cost and are available to family members who might wish (or need) to see health care providers outside the military network.

 Furthermore, variations of each TRICARE plan exist for military families serving overseas or in remote locations.
 For example, TRICARE Prime Remote (TPR) might be a good option for those who live in the U.S. but far away from any military medical facility.